Making The Conceptual Tangible: The Role of Art in Understanding Mathematics and Science

 The second of these sculptures links the rhythmic relationship between pendulums whose frequencies are related by a simple fraction, to the relationship between aural frequencies that are at musical intervals pleasing to the ear.

-A further related exhibit demonstrates as a picture what the effect of latitude is upon the precessional rate in degrees per hour.
+Further related sculptures and prints signify what the effect of latitude is upon the precessional rate in degrees per hour.

 Some Video Clips of Work in Progress